 The use of natural hydraulic lime mortars is now widespread for conservation work in the U.K. N.H.L. mortars with hydraulic properties (literally, the ability to set under water) were used in the U.K. in the past, but are modern N.H.L. mortars suitable for replicating historic lime mortars or maintaining the historic fabric of a building?
 While it is true that hydraulic lime mortars can produce mortars with similar physical and mechanical properties to those used historically.
 Several factors must be considered when choosing a hydraulic mortar for conservation work.
 The first is the mortar’s compatibility with the building’s existing fabric.
 N.H.L. mortars have more compressive strength than traditional lime mortars.
-Higher compressive strength can lead to increased rates of deterioration of some types of stone.
+Higher compressive strength can lead to increased deterioration rates of some types of stone.

-Currently there is no standard for pre mixed hydraulic lime mortars.
-Pre mixed N.H.L mortars can often contain additives that can affect the functionality and appearance of the finished mortar..
+Currently, there is no standard for pre-mixed hydraulic lime mortars.
+Pre-mixed N.H.L. mortars can often contain additives that can affect the functionality and appearance of the finished mortar.
 Choosing a hydraulic lime that will match the existing historic mortar as closely as possible is vital.
 Another factor to consider is the porosity of N.H.L. mortars.
 Hydraulic motors are less porous than traditional lime mortars.
 Hydraulic lime mortars can trap moisture within the masonry, leading to dampness and mould growth problems.

 Caring for N.H.L .
 Mortars

 Unlike non-hydraulic limes, hydraulic limes harden when they come into contact with water.
 Having this ability makes them ideal for use in wet conditions.
 However, they must be protected from the elements, as they can quickly freeze if exposed to cold temperatures.
 For this reason, hydraulic limes are not recommended for use during the winter months.
 In addition, using them during drought can also be problematic because they need to be hydrated to cure correctly.
-As a result, it is important to carefully consider the climate conditions before using hydraulic limes in your construction project.
+As a result, it is essential to carefully consider the climate conditions before using hydraulic limes in your construction project.